AXIL: Exact Instance Attribution for Gradient Boosting: Introduction

 \section{Introduction}

-Machine learning has led to a significant improvement in state-of-the-art performance in multiple domains, including image recognition, natural language processing and predictive analytics.
-However, as machine learning systems become more powerful, they also become more complex and opaque, making it harder for humans to understand how they work and what motivates their predictions.
-This lack of interpretability hampers wider adoption of machine learning systems, as there is a natural suspicion of predictions that lack an understandable rationale.
-As a result, there has been a surge in research activity directed at explaining AI models and interpreting their output \cite{adadi2018peeking,gunning2019xai,linardatos2020explainable,molnar2020interpretable,kamath2021explainable}.

-Much of the Explainable AI (XAI) literature has focused on quantifying the significance of features for particular predictions or models.
+When a machine learning model makes a prediction, the natural question is \emph{why}.
+Much of the Explainable AI (XAI) literature \citep{adadi2018peeking,gunning2019xai,xu2019explainable,arrieta2020explainable,linardatos2020explainable,molnar2020interpretable,kamath2021explainable} has focused on quantifying the significance of \emph{features} for particular predictions or models.
 This is understandable, as features are the driving force behind model predictions.
-Popular feature-importance measures include SHAP \cite{lundberg2017unified,lundberg2020local} and LIME \cite{ribeiro2016why}.
-However, it is worthwhile reminding ourselves that the data matrix is two-dimensional, comprising of both features and instances.
-We present a novel class of \emph{instance}-based explanations that complements existing \emph{feature}-based explanations in the context of linear and tree-based regression models.
+Methods such as SHAP \citep{lundberg2017unified,lundberg2020local} and LIME \citep{ribeiro2016why} are widely used for this purpose.
+However, it is worthwhile reminding ourselves that the data matrix is two-dimensional, consisting of both features and instances.
+This observation motivates us to ask a complementary question: which \emph{training instances} drive a prediction?

-We show that any linear or tree-based regression prediction is a linear combination of the target instances in the training data.
-Importantly, this also applies to widely used tree-based ensemble methods, such as Random Forests and Gradient Boosting Machines.
-The weights employed in these linear combination representations are referred to as \emph{AXIL weights} (Additive eXplanations with Instance Loadings).
-Since AXIL weights are additive across instances it can offer both local and global explanations of model predictions.
-To the best of our knowledge, our representation of linear and tree-based regression predictions as linear combinations of training data targets is novel.

-AXIL weights are a natural way to express a regression model prediction in terms of training data targets.
-Specifically, for some regression model prediction $\hat{y}_{i}$ and training data instances $\boldsymbol{y}_{train}$ the AXIL weights $\boldsymbol{k}_{i}$ satisfies the following linear representation:

-By way of analogy, AXIL weights allow for a model prediction to be expressed as a linear combination of \emph{instances} in the same way that an OLS model prediction is expressed as a linear combination of \emph{features}.
-For the AXIL weights to be meaningful, we require that it is derived directly by reference to the internal model mechanism.\footnote{This requirement is necessary to exclude trivial, but uninformative, solutions to equation \ref{eq:AXIL weights formula}.
-For instance, any numerical prediction can be expressed as a linear combination of any two non-equal training data targets, but this does not necessarily bear any resemblance to the decision making process embodied by that model.
-By contrast, the AXIL weights we discuss in this paper are all derived directly from the underlying model mechanism and in that sense are faithful representations of the model mechanism. }

-Predictions from both linear regression models and tree regression models are linear combinations of training data targets.
-In the context of a dataset $(X,y)$ the OLS prediction $\hat{y_{i}}$ for instance $i$ can be written as